There are two scenarios in which you are required to populate DIMMs:

 A DIMM fails and needs to be replaced.

-In this scenario, you can use the Fault Remind button to determine the failed DIMM, then remove the failed DIMM and replace it.
-To ensure that system performance is maintained, you must replace the failed DIMM with a DIMM of the same size (in gigabytes) and type (quad-rank or dual-rank).
+In this scenario, you can use the Fault Remind button to identify the failed DIMM, then remove the failed DIMM and replace it.
+To ensure that system performance is maintained, you must replace the failed DIMM with a DIMM of the same size (in gigabytes) and type 64-GB quad-rank (QR) Load-Reduced DIMMs (LRDIMMs).
 In this scenario, you should not change the DIMM configuration.

 You have purchased new DIMMs and you want to use them to upgrade the server's memory.

-In this scenario, you should adhere to DIMM population rules and follow the recommended DIMM population order for optimal system performance.
+In this scenario, you should adhere to DIMM population rules.
+See DIMM Population Rules.